YangZeyu95/unofficial-implement-of-openpose/README.md

 </p>

 ## Test
-Specify the --checkpoint_path and --img_path in run.py to your path.
+Specify --checkpoint_path and --img_path in run.py to your path.
 If you want use webcam, set --run_model webcam.
 `python run.py`
 pretrained model on COCO 2017 is available here(Google driver is uploading) or 链接: https://pan.baidu.com/s/1bsPsoftgcdcIr4KwXu4Ujw 提取码: pn5f, this checkpoint includes fine-tuned vgg weights.